We’ve begun discussing chapter nine of Alan Moore’s Miracleman, illustrated by Alan Davis. Today, we continue our exploration of that chapter.

 Indeed, the real genius of this page is to acknowledge Cream’s problematic depiction by making what was subtextual textual.
 Here, Moore depicts himself as deeply conflicted, as might be expected when a career assassin betrays his commanders and the establishment they represent.
 To his credit, Moore recognizes that this conflict has racial overtones.
 And if Moore’s Miracleman is struggling with its own depiction of Evelyn Cream, Moore makes Cream struggle with it too.
 Instead of trying to wave away the problem, Moore acknowledges it and has his own character wrestle with it.
 As a result, he turns a stereotypical character into someone who wrestles internally with how much he falls into this same stereotype.

-As the page begins, we see the bright light of Cream’s flashlight emerging from the darkness of the forest before he comes more clearly into view.
-The images strongly recall “Out of the Dark,” the previous chapter, and its use of similar imagery (especially on its first page).
+the previous chapter, and its use of similar imagery (especially on its first page).
 This motif helps to connect the two chapters, and it visually signals that Cream is following the path Miracleman took there, as he approaches the bunker.
 The dangerous and deadly spy is now reduced, literally, to following in Miracleman’s footsteps.
 He is now a secondary character in Miracleman’s story – and he knows it.

 On the other hand, this apparently reduced status carries advantages as well.
 Obviously, Miracleman is a being of godlike power – who now owes his life to Cream, who has also told Miracleman about the bunker.
 Theoretically, Miracleman is the most powerful being on the planet, his might dwarfing that of any nation – and only Evelyn and Liz have this god’s ear.
 This might be only power by proximity, but it’s a great power nonetheless.
 And it’s not as if this is anything new to cream.
 Cream is a black man who has installed himself in the highest corridors of British power, to which we may presume he is attracted.
 His commanders (such as Sir Dennis Archer) were white, and it’s only through them that he’s had a license to kill.
 Now, Cream has insulated himself to an Arian god, which arguably makes the racial dynamics harder to ignore.
 But the situation itself is nothing new.
 And the visual echo here, which establishes Cream as following in Miracleman’s footsteps, also connects him to Miracleman’s terrifying power, which was the emphasis this visual the first time around.